-When analyzing the reasons for the app freezing, we often stumbled upon the trace of SynPred being executed several thousand times.
-SynPreds are especially problematic in recursive rules, and sadly, SQL is recursive by its nature: the ability to use subqueries almost everywhere has its price.
-However, it’s sometimes possible to manipulate the rule to make a predicate go away by using different tricks and gimmicks.
+When analyzing reasons for the app freezing, we often stumble upon the trace of SynPred executed several thousand times.
+SynPreds are especially problematic in recursive rules.
+Sadly, SQL is recursive by its nature.
+The ability to use subqueries almost everywhere has its price.
+However, it’s possible to manipulate the rule to make a predicate go away.

 On rare occasions, we even wrote our predicates using C# just to avoid the ANTLR-generated ones.
 Luckily, this method also exists.

-It also became obvious that we would like to have a mechanism for polymorphism.
-I.e. we needed an ability to not only redefine the rule in the descendant but also calling the basic one.
-We would also like to control the position when calling the base rule: it’s beginning, middle, or end.
-Thus we decided that all the rules can be redefined and there’s no need to specify anything else.
-To redefine the rule, it’s enough to specify a rule with the same name in the descendant grammar.
-Once it’s done, the rule from a parent grammar will be available under a different name.
+It also became obvious that we needed a mechanism for polymorphism – the ability to not only redefine the rule in the descendant but also calling the basic one.
+We would also like to control the position when calling the base rule.

-When the requirements are set and done, it’s time for their implementation.
-We wrote a MsBuild Task that was embedded into the whole build system as pre-build-action.
+We wrote a MsBuild Task that was embedded into the whole-build system as pre-build-action.
 The task was to do the job of a preprocessor for ANTLR grammar by generating the resulting grammar from its base and inherited peers.
 The resulting grammar was processed by ANTLR itself.

 Technically, this problem could be solved by the means of ANTLR but this decision isn’t optimal.
-The ANTLR way is to create a rule where all unreserved keywords and a lexeme identifier are listed.
-Further on, a special rule will be used instead of a lexeme identifier.
-Not only this solution makes a developer not forget to add the keyword where it’s used and in special rule, but also optimizes the time spent.
+The ANTLR way is to create a rule that lists all unreserved keywords and a lexeme identifier.
+Further on, a special rule will serve instead of a lexeme identifier.
+This solution makes a developer not forget to add the keyword where it’s used and in the special rule.
+Also, it optimizes the time spent.

 The syntax tree is usually a result of parser work.
-The syntax tree is usually a data structure that reflects the program text through formal grammar.
+It is a data structure that reflects the program text through formal grammar.
 If you want to implement a code editor with the language auto-completion, you will most likely get the following algorithm:

-- Text parsing in the editor.
+- Parse the text in the editor.
 Then you get a syntax tree.